Popular Doyle+Design Auction of Modern & Contemporary Furniture, Art & Design on November 21, 2017

 Artwork by Yaacov Agam, Stephen Edlich, David Hockney, John Levee, Marcel Mouly, Robert Natkin, Claude Venard and Vaclav Vytlacil

-NEW YORK, NY -- The Doyle+Design® auction on Tuesday, November 21, 2017 at 10am will showcase furniture, design and art by some of the most prominent designers, makers and artists of the 20th and 21st centuries.
-The sale presents design that has transformed the way we use living spaces while questioning where we draw the line between fine art and furniture and decorative objects.
+NEW YORK, NY -- The Doyle+Design® auction on November 21, 2017 showcased furniture, design and art by some of the most prominent designers, makers and artists of the 20th and 21st centuries.
+The sale presented design that has transformed the way we use living spaces while questioning where we draw the line between fine art and furniture and decorative objects.

 Furniture & Design

-Furniture by George Nakashima (1905-1990) is renowned for its organic forms that incorporate the natural unfinished edge of the wood plank, as seen in two chests of drawers in the sale.
-Often chosen in consultation with his clients, the wood retains the expressiveness found in the graining and imperfections of each plank (est. each $30,000-50,000).
+Furniture by George Nakashima (1905-1990) is renowned for its organic forms that incorporate the natural unfinished edge of the wood plank.
+Often chosen in consultation with his clients, the wood retains the expressiveness found in the graining and imperfections of each plank.
+The sale offered several examples of such free-edge pieces by Nakashima, including a walnut Conoid desk that sold for $20,000 against an estimate of $15,000-25,000.

 We Invite You to Auction!